-Sam Stull (1808-1907) was a well-known Ohio gunsmith.
+Sam Stull (1808-1907; at left) was a well-known Ohio gunsmith.
 Born in Coshocton County, he moved to and spent most of his life in the tiny hamlet of Millwood not far away in neighboring Knox County.
 Throughout his long life he made hundreds of rifles that were prized by their owners for fine workmanship and accuracy.
 Stull’s guns are some of the best examples of the small-caliber rifles made for small game and target shooting after Ohio ceased to be the “frontier” of the westward expansion.
 Many of his descendants live in central Ohio to this day.
 I’ve spoken with one of them, who told me that “several” Stull rifles are still extant: now and then one comes up for sale: a Stull rifle was sold in a James Cowan auction in 2005, but that's the only example I've been able to find.
 They are thin on the ground.
 It's impossible to date the gun exactly, but one authority has stated that Stull’s “later” rifles were marked with stamped block letters “S. STULL /OHIO” in two lines, as this one is.
 We believe it to have been made sometime in the mid 1860’s.

 The .32 caliber percussion rifle that’s the subject of this article once belonged to the Outdoorsman's late father-in-law, Leo Wolfe (1916-1999).
 Leo lived all his life in the village of Gambier, Ohio, about 12 miles from Millwood.
 According to his account the rifle had belonged to his father, Jacob Wolfe (1850-1943), another lifelong Knox County resident; Leo and his brothers hunted small game with it as boys, into the early 1940’s.